dschwoerer/xemc3/docs/introduction.rst

   ds = xemc3.load.all(path)
   ds.to_netcdf(path + ".nc")

 Besides faster loads, the netcdf also makes it easier to share the data for analysis, as all data is stored in a single file.
+This also allows to unlink the EMC3 names, or share the data with users that have a different naming convention for there files.

 Post processing